Terms and Conditions - Complaints

 Resolving problems and disputes

-21. If you are still dissatisfied then you may be entitled to refer your complaint to the Financial Ombudsman Service at:
+21. For clients who have conducted business through Sydney Charles UK LLP, if you are still dissatisfied then you may be entitled to refer your complaint to the Financial Ombudsman Service at:

 The Financial Ombudsman Service, Exchange Tower, London E14 9SR